mattwang44/Human-Motion-Analysis-MATLAB/README.md

 <img src="/results/hw7.jpg" width="400"> <img src="/results/walk.gif" width="400">

 ### Week8: Evaluation of Body Balance
 Derive the COP data during the recipient is standing still.
-Determined the eclipse covering 95% ofthese COPs with **Principal COmponent Analysis (PCA)**.
+Determined the eclipse covering 95% of these COPs with **Principal COmponent Analysis (PCA)**.
 The area of the eclipse and length of its axes can be a tool for evaluation of body dalance.
 <p style="text-align:center"><img src="/results/hw8_COP95.jpg" width="400"></p>

 ### Week9: Angular Momentum